 Depending on the particular circumstances, especially in all situations that could pose an immediate threat to the community and individuals, MCCC will notify the Monroe County Sherriff's Department and the Michigan State Police.

-To view the MCCC Campus Emergency Response Plan, please go the Security/Safety section of the college's website.
+To view the MCCC Campus Emergency Response Plan, please go to the Safety Services section of the college's website.

 Timely Warnings and Campus Emergencies